 Sam (Karen Gillan) is employed by a crime syndicate known as The Firm to “clean up” when mistakes or errors of judgment are made.
 She was raised and trained by The Firm after her mother, Scarlet (Lena Headey), had to abandon her.

-Cue lots of action that reminds you of the choreography of John Woo, Luc Besson, Matthew Vaughn.
-There is also a very strong John Wick/Hotel Artemis vibe whereby the exceptionally wealthy bad guys have their own economic basis which leads to easy weapons access and health service on demand… a bit like the USA!
+Cue lots of action that reminds you of the choreography of John Woo, Luc Besson, and Matthew Vaughn.
+There is also a very strong John Wick/Hotel Artemis vibe whereby the exceptionally wealthy bad guys have their own economic basis, which leads to easy weapons access and health service on demand…a bit like the USA!
 Apart from the health service, obviously.

 It’s More Complicated Than That